murilosf94/murilosf94/README.md

 ENG:

 Hi!
-My name is Murilo de Souza Freitas, and I’m a fifth-semester Computer Engineering student at the Pontifical Catholic University of Campinas.
+My name is Murilo de Souza Freitas, and I’m a sixth-semester Computer Engineering student at the Pontifical Catholic University of Campinas.
 My academic journey is driven by a genuine passion for technology and a constant desire to grow technically.

 I have experience in programming languages such as C, C++, Assembly x86, VHDL, Java, HTML, CSS, Laravel, and Node.js.
 I’m always seeking opportunities to put my knowledge into practice and expand my technical skillset by exploring new tools and technologies.